 Yes.
 Fishing is allowed by any person that holds a valid Victorian Recreational Fishing Licence (RFL).
 Unless you are exempt, a RFL is required when taking, or attempting to take, any species of fish by any method including line fishing, bait collection, gathering shellfish, yabbying, prawning and spear fishing.
 For further information visit http://www.depi.vic.gov.au/fishing-and-hunting

-- 2. Can I take a powered boat out on the waters?
+2. Can I take a powered boat out on the wetland?

 Yes.
 Winton Wetlands is a great spot for small powered vessels (maximum of 5hp).
 The boat ramp is located on the northern foreshore, making it the ideal place to set off from.